lobis/hvps/README.md

 There is a hierarchy of objects that represent the HVPS and its components:

-- `HVPS`: represents the HVPS itself and handles the connection to the serial port
+- `HVPS`: represents the HVPS itself and handles the connection to the serial port.
+The classes `Caen` and `Iseg` are available for the respective brands.
 - `Module`: represents a module of the HVPS.
 Some HVPS support multiple modules over the same connection
 - `Channel`: represents a channel of the HVPS